DJAXYN/biosys-analytics/assignments/09-grad-swissprot/README.md

+# JASON NOTES
+can use parser used for BioPython.
+Seqio ( tell it swiss). has annotations which has keywords and taxonomy.
+Has a record that has record called annotations. which is dict.
+The value of 'keywords ' is lists or bioswissprot module. taxonomy is called ( classification) list of taxa: NARGS+
+Look at SETS;
+  list of taxa from record.
+List of taxa from list of excludes;
+  can sort them

 # Python Gradaute - Parsing SwissProt

 > “Without requirements or design, programming is the art of adding bugs to an empty text file." - Louis Srygley